-This philosophy – from the Firm’s earliest years – laid the groundwork for the Firm’s ongoing diversity, equity and inclusion efforts.
-Among other measures, the Firm is a signatory to The Connecticut Legal Community’s Diversity & Inclusion Pledge which calls on law firms to reaffirm their ongoing commitment to advancing diversity, equity and inclusion.
-As part of this effort, the Firm has established a Diversity, Equity & Inclusion Committee that is tasked to evaluate and monitor the Firm’s policies, practices and office culture to ensure that the goals of diversity, equity and inclusion are advanced.
+This philosophy – from the Firm’s earliest years – laid the groundwork for the Firm’s ongoing diversity, equity & inclusion efforts.
+Among other measures, the Firm is a signatory to The Connecticut Legal Community’s Diversity & Inclusion Pledge which calls on law firms to reaffirm their ongoing commitment to advancing diversity, equity, and inclusion.
+As part of this effort, the Firm established a Diversity, Equity & Inclusion Committee that is tasked to evaluate and monitor the Firm’s policies, practices, and office culture to ensure that the goals of diversity, equity, and inclusion are advanced.
 The Firm is actively engaged in efforts aimed at the recruitment and retention of diverse candidates.
-The Firm has initiated an annual 1L Diversity Reception, and in August 2019 two members of the Firm’s DEI Committee attended the National LGBT Bar Association Lavender Law Conference.
+In 2020, the Firm launched a Lunch & Learn series, addressing a wide range of topics including racism, immigration, LGBTQ issues, and the challenges faced by those with disabilities and mental health issues.
+The entire firm has participated in various trainings on subjects such as implicit bias.
+Members of the Firm have attended numerous meetings and conferences relating to DEI subjects, including the National LGBT Bar Association Lavender Law Conference.

 Our ongoing goals include:

 - Recruiting diverse talent by hiring without regard to age, race, gender, gender identity or expression, sexual orientation, religion, national origin, disability, or any other protected characteristic.